chetnashah/javawork/androidbasics/Navigation.md

 ## NavHostFragment

 A central fragment that swaps in and out other fragments based on `NavigationGraph` specification.
+A `NavHost` is used to display destinations from a navigation graph within an activity.
+When you navigate between fragments, the destination shown in the `NavHost` is updated.
+You'll use a built-in implementation, called `NavHostFragment`, in your MainActivity

 ### FRagment container View to setup NavHostFragment